google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/grouping_data.rst

 .. image:: figures/titanic_men_survival_rate.png
    :align: center
-   :alt: A screenshot from Sheets of a titanic passenger dataset using the average function to find the men's survival rate
+   :alt: A screenshot from Sheets of a titanic passenger dataset using the average function to find the men's survival rate.

 .. fillintheblank:: titanic_women_survival_rate